Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 2. Right-click the tray icon, choose **Manage CtrlSpeak**, then click **Chat with Bot**.
 3. The management UI toggles the bot: click once to launch, again to stop.
 The button text reflects the current state.
 4. Speak once the "-> Starting the VAD listener..." message appears in the terminal; responses are spoken back and logged to the console as `-> Bot replied: ...`.
 5. Right-click the transparent logo to open its context menu.
-Choose **Look at my Screen** to capture the desktop and run the same augmented LLM request you would get from speaking the phrase aloud.
+Choose **Look at my Screen** to capture the desktop or **Look at my Clipboard** to forward the latest snip stored in the clipboard.
+Both actions mirror the spoken commands and share the tooling documented in [`docs/tooling.md`](tooling.md).
 The menu still includes **Quit** when you need to close the bot quickly.

 The SocialRobot process keeps running if you close the management window—you can reopen it later without interrupting the conversation.
 To shut the bot down, either click **Stop Chat with Bot** in the management window or choose **Quit** from the floating logo's context menu.